plantuml-stdlib/C4-PlantUML/README.md

 Additional tags/stereotypes can be added to the existing element stereotypes (component, ...) and highlight,... specific aspects:

 * `AddTagSupport(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing)`:
-  After this call the given tag can be used in the diagram, the styles of the tagged elements are updated and the tag is be displayed in the dynamic legend.
+  Introduces a new element tag.
+The styles of the tagged elements are updated and the tag is be displayed in the dynamic legend.
+* `AddRelTagSupport(tagStereo, ?textColor, ?lineColor)`:
+  Introduces a new relation tag.
+The styles of the tagged relations are updated and the tag is be displayed in the dynamic legend.

-* `UpdateElementStyle(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing)`
+* `UpdateElementStyle(elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing)`
-  This call updates the style of the default element stereotypes (component, ...) and creates no additional legend entry.
+  This call updates the default style of the elements (component, ...) and creates no additional legend entry.
+* `UpdateRelStyle(textColor, lineColor)`
+  This call updates the default relationship colors and creates no additional legend entry.

-Each element can be extended with one or multiple custom tags/stereotypes via the keyword argument `$tags="..."`, like `Container(spaAdmin, "Admin SPA", $tags="v1.1")`.
+Each element can be extended with one or multiple custom tags via the keyword argument `$tags="..."`, like `Container(spaAdmin, "Admin SPA", $tags="v1.1")`.
 Multiple tags can be combined with `+`, like `Container(api, "API", $tags="v1.0+v1.1")`.

 **Comments**